Background/ Why Is This Important?

 A new generation of youth with chronic pediatric health conditions and disabilities (CHC/Ds) are surviving to adulthood, transferring from pediatric to adult healthcare systems of care.

 In 2006/7 a total 790 youth transitioned from BC Children's Hospital to adult care.
 By 2011/12 this number had increased by 64% to 1,297 and by 2016 it is projected that there will be approximately 2,000 youth transferring annually to adult healthcare services.
 While the annual number of transferring patients is relatively small, their increasing longevity means there are now more adults than children with congenital heart disease and cystic fibrosis in BC.

-The lack of transition planning and preparation, ad hoc system for transfer, the challenges of youth-appropriate care and lack of familiarity with their conditions has created a gap in continuity of care can lead to:
+The lack of transition planning and preparation, ad hoc system for transfer, the challenges of youth-appropriate care and lack of familiarity with their conditions has created a gap in continuity of care and can lead to:

 - Measurable adverse outcomes including increased mortality, morbidity, and poor long-term prognosis and quality of life;

 - Increased risk factors including a decline or cessation of medical care leading to secondary disease or illness;

 - Inappropriate use of emergency service and expensive use of the adult health care system1